I created this journal for my friends who only visit the Madison Valley of Montana in the summer and ask me the question, "What are the winters like?"

 The fog rolled in early Tuesday morning with temperatures around ten degrees.

+Ice crystals formed on everything and sparkled like diamonds as the sun began to rise.
 Temperatures rose slightly during the day but never got above thirty.
 It was cold, windy and beautiful.

 We woke to snow this morning.
 It was beautiful and still.
 It feels so peaceful after a snowfall.